Youth crew

 Youth crew is a music subculture of hardcore punk, which was particularly prominent during the New York hardcore scene of the late 1980s.
 Youth crew is distinguished from other punk styles by its optimism and moralistic outlook.
-The original youth crew bands and fans were predominantly straight edge (abstaining from alcohol and drugs) and vegetarian or vegan.
+The original youth crew bands and fans were predominantly straight edge (abstaining from alcohol and drugs) and vegetarian.

 Early musical influences included Minor Threat, Bad Brains, Negative Approach, 7 Seconds, and Black Flag.
-While some youth crew music is similar to melodic hardcore, other styles can be very thrash metal influenced and also includes breakdowns intended for the hardcore dancing style associated with live performances.
+While some youth crew music is similar to melodic hardcore, other styles can be very thrash metal-influenced and also includes breakdowns intended for the hardcore dancing style associated with live performances.
 Youth of Today was a very thrashy youth crew band, with abrasive vocals and fast songs too short to include much melody (similar to early Agnostic Front, and contrasting with the other big New York City youth crew bands such as Gorilla Biscuits).
 Later youth crew bands took increasing influence from heavy metal.

-Etymology of the term
+Etymology

 The term crew was used by many first wave hardcore punk bands of the early 80s.
 7 Seconds named their debut LP record The Crew in 1984, which also contained the song "The Crew".
 Some other notable examples of this are Boston straight edge bands like SS Decontrol, Negative FX, DYS and other associates calling themselves the "Boston Crew", bands in the Reno area (most notably 7 Seconds) used to refer to themselves as the "Skeeno Crew".
 John L Hancock III (aka RatBoy) designed a T-shirt and wrote the Youth of Today song "Youth Crew" which appeared on their 1985 Can't Close My Eyes 7".
 Warzone also had a song called "We're the Crew" on their 1988 album Don't Forget the Struggle, Don't Forget the Streets.
 Judge also released a song called "New York Crew" in 1988.